The Beginner's Guide: Awards

 Gamasutra highlighted Wreden as one of the top 10 developers in 2015 for his work in The Beginner's Guide.
-The game was named as one of the top new IP for 2015 by Destructoid.
+It was named as one of the top new IP for 2015 by Destructoid.
 The New Yorker included The Beginner's Guide among its top 11 games for 2015.
 It was nominated for two 2016 Game Developers Choice Awards for Innovation and Best Narrative, and for two Independent Games Festival awards for Excellence in Narrative and the Nuovo Award for Innovation.
 The Beginner's Guide was nominated for "Most Innovative" game of 2015 by IGN.